 Since the chosen paths for an MPA vary wildly, there is no “one size fits all” starting salary.
 According to valuecolleges.com, an average MPA salary is around $68,000 per year, though it can be much higher or lower depending on the area of specialization and level of experience.
 (By comparison, the average income for a bachelor’s in public administration is around $50,000 per year.)

 If Public Administration seems like the right general direction for you, there are many military-friendly programs including MPA programs at Yellow Ribbon Schools.
-This complete list of MPA programs by state is a good place to start.
-It provides links to the university websites which offer detailed information about each program.
+Please find a list of MPA programs that you can sort by state to start.
+Online programs are also included.
+It also provides links to the university websites.
 Different programs offer different areas of specialization.

 If you’re still in active duty and want to re-enter civilian life with the advantage of a degree or certificate, you can choose an online program that will accommodate your schedule, location, travel, and deployments.
 Most online MPAs can be completed within two years.

-There are lots of scholarships for MPA programs available.
-Here are some of the top MPA scholarships in 2020.
+There are lots of scholarships for Public Administration and MPA programs available.
+Here are some of the top Public Administration and MPA scholarships.

 Life after military service will be as dull or as exciting as the choices you make.
 Finding a civilian career that continues to call upon some of the skills you honed serving your country is likely to keep you engaged, relevant, valuable, and making progress throughout the chapters of your life that follow.
 Whatever your specialty, your career in Public Administration can involve confronting important problems and working to solve them.
 Given your military service, you’re at a natural advantage to succeed.